First 12-team College Football Playoff set, Oregon seeded No. 1 and SMU edges Alabama for last spot

 Automatic byes and bids made the bracket strange

-The conference commissioners’ idea to give conference champions preferable treatment in this first iteration of the 12-team playoff could be up for reconsideration after this season.
+Conference commissioners OK’d the idea of giving conference champions preferable treatment in this first iteration of the 12-team playoff.
+There’s a good argument that needs to change.

-The committee actually ranked Boise State, the Mountain West Champion, at No. 9 and Big 12 champion Arizona State at No. 12, but both get to skip the first round.
+The committee actually ranked Boise State, the Mountain West Champion, at No. 9 but the Broncos are the 3 seed, set to play in the Fiesta Bowl on Dec.
+31. Arizona State was 12th-ranked but jumped to the No. 4 seed and will play in the Peach bowl on New Year’s.

-Another CFP guideline: There’s no reseeding of teams after each round, which means no break for Oregon.
-The top-seeded Ducks will face the winner of Tennessee-Ohio State in the Rose Bowl.
+There’s also no reseeding of teams after each round, which means No. 1 Oregon will face the winner of Tennessee-Ohio State in the Rose Bowl.
 Oregon beat Ohio State 32-31 earlier this year in one of the season’s best games.

+“Winning a national championship is not supposed to be easy,” said Oregon coach Dan Lanning, apparently unbothered by the potential matchup.

+Meanwhile, Georgia got the second ranking and second seed, and will play in the Sugar Bowl on Jan.
+1, but quarterback Carson Beck injured his hand in Saturday’s win over Texas, leaving his availability in question.

 Get poll alerts and updates on the AP Top 25 throughout the season.
 Sign up here.
 AP college football: https://apnews.com/hub/ap-top-25-college-football-poll and https://apnews.com/hub/college-football